mozillascience/studyGroup/lessons/git/ci-github/lesson.md

 ```

 I am not nearly as familiar with Python, however, the same things that apply to R
 also apply to Python.
-You need to install dependencies and use the `script` option
+You (optionally) need to install dependencies and use the `script` option
-to specific what commands or file to run.
+to specify what commands or file to run the tests with.

 ## Lesson flow and other remarks